Walid-khaled/Human-Iris-Center-Detection-ML/README.md

 ## Human-Iris-Center-Detection-ML
-This repository contains an implementation for implement CNN for calculating human iris center.
-It is a solution for Assignment2 in Software System Design course for ROCV master's program at Innopolis University.
+This repository contains an implementation for calculating human iris center using CNN model built by PyTorch.
+The CNN architecture is proposed in this paper.
+It is apart of Assignment2 in Machine Learning course for ROCV master's program at Innopolis University.

 ---
 ### Table of Content